maximdorogov/vit-for-multiclass-image-classification/readme.md

                Sugar beet       0.99      0.96      0.97        73
 ```

 You can notice a strong confusion pattern between Black-grass and Loose Silky-bent.
-If we inspect how those classes looks like you will be surprised in how similar they are.
-Its hard to distiguish one from another even for a trained human!
+If we inspect how those classes look you will be surprised in how similar they are.
+It's hard to distinguish one from another, even for a trained human!

 ![title](report/comparison.png)

+This model checkpoint can be downloaded from [HERE](https://drive.google.com/drive/folders/1iJdjsijN_W1W5Yf0Nln37CDafvqO5Du_?usp=sharing)

+A wrapper class `GrassClassificationModel`, prepared for inference with this model can be found in `classification_models.py`.

 ## Stage 2: Zero Shot Segmentation Preprocessing

-In this stage the idea was to preprocess the input images to get rid of backround features and focus the feature extraction only on the plants present in each image (foreground).
+In this stage the idea was to preprocess the input images to get rid of background features and focus the feature extraction only on the plants present in each image (foreground).

 Two approaches were considered, first the recently released SAM2 segmentator, but it turns to be too slow (even using a GPU) and it tended to oversegment the images so a lot of different heuristics for each grass type had to be defined to clean up the SAM2 output masks.